Pierre-Paul River: Course

-This river flowing over 14 km rooted at the mouth of Pierre-Paul Lake, located in Rang Saint-Pierre, in the eastern part of the territory of Saint-Tite.
-Because sometimes mountainous terrain, the main course of the river described a big "Z" through a predominantly agricultural land (a forest in the early part of the course, due to the reforestation of former agricultural land in the area north of Pierre-Paul Lake).
+This river flowing over 14 km originates at the mouth of Pierre-Paul Lake, located in Rang Saint-Pierre, in the eastern part of the territory of Saint-Tite.
+Because of sometimes mountainous terrain, the main course of the river describes a big "Z" through predominantly agricultural land (a forest in the early part of the course, due to the reforestation of former agricultural land in the area north of Pierre-Paul Lake).

 From its source, the river flows through the "road Pierre-Paul" and headed straight north across four lots in row St-Thomas (South) situated in the territory of Saint-Tite, then continuous in Sainte-Thècle, draining 10 lots in row St-Thomas (South), where it crosses the first time the road Charest.
 At around 2.5 km from its source, the river is a small prank on two lots in row St-George (South) in Sainte-Thècle.
 Pierre-Paul river receives water from most largest tributaries of the row St-George (South), including Gagnon creek that empties into the river Pierre-Paul on the lot 351-116 of rang St-Thomas (at the limit of rang St-Georges).

 The second segment of its course is almost in a straight line and flows on 6.4 km.
 Pierre-Paul river bifurcates in rang St-George (South) to almost 160 degrees to the right to head straight south.
 In this segment of its course, the river flow back into row St-Thomas (South) where it crosses again the road Charest and crossing in diagonal six lots.
 Its path then crosses the limit of Saint-Adelphe and cut nine lots of row St-Emile.
 The river is then only 1.6 km from its source.
 The river continues to flow on six lots in row St-Pierre, before making a small prank on three lots in the 4th row Northeast Rivière des Envies (in Saint-Tite).
 With its tributaries streams, Pierre-Paul River receives the waters of 4th row Northeast Rivière des Envies and a small area of northern territory of Saint Séverin.

 The third segment of the route is along 3.4 km.
 Pierre-Paul river then branches off into Saint-Tite on 120 degrees to the left to go straight north through four lots in the row St-Pierre Saint-Adelphe.
 It course cut eight lots in row St-Alphonse and some lots of the Southwest of the Batiscan River.
 In the end of course, the river makes a few curves before throwing in the Batiscan River (on the southwest side), up to the village of Saint-Adelphe.
 In 1925, the municipality built a new covered bridge on Pierre-Paul River, almost at its mouth, that is the current road 352.